Hindu law: Anglo-Hindu law

 Governor-General Dalhousie, in 1848, extended this trend and stated his policy that the law must "treat all natives much the same manner".
 Over time, between 1828 and 1855, a series of British parliamentary acts were passed to revise the Anglo-Hindu and Anglo-Muslim laws, such as those relating to the right to religious conversion, widow remarriage, and right to create wills for inheritance.
 In 1832, the British colonial government abolished accepting religious fatwa as a source of law.
-In 1835, the British began creating a new criminal code that would replace the existing criminal code which was a complex conflicting mixture of laws derived from Muslim texts (Quran) and Hindu texts (Shastras), and this common criminal code was ready by 1855.
-These changes were welcomed by Hindu law reform movement, but considered abrogating religion-defined rules within the Muslim law.
+In 1835, the British began creating a new criminal code that would replace the existing criminal code which was a complex conflicting mixture of laws derived from Muslim texts (Sharia) and Hindu texts (Shastras), and this common criminal code was ready by 1855.
+These changes were welcomed by Hindu reform movement, but considered abrogating religion-defined rules within the Muslim law.
 The changes triggered discontent, call for jihad and religious war, and became partly responsible for the 1857 Indian revolt resulting from what was perceived in the common mind as an insult to the inherent hegemony of Indian people of self rule against the British intervention.

 In 1864, after the East India Company was dissolved and India became a formal part of the British Empire, Anglo-Hindu law entered into a second phase (1864–1947), one in which British colonial courts in India no longer relied on the Muslim Qadis and Hindu Pandits for determining the respective religious laws, and relied more on a written law.
 A universal criminal code in India, that did not discriminate between people based on their religion, was adopted for the first time in 1864.
 It was expanded to include a universal procedural and commercial code by 1882, which overruled pre-existing Anglo-Hindu and Anglo-Muslim laws.
-However, the personal laws for Muslims remained sharia-based, while the Anglo-Hindu law was enacted independent of any text on matters such as marriage, divorce, inheritance and the Anglo-Hindu law covered all Hindus, Jains, Sikhs and Buddhists in India.
-In 1872, the British crown enacted the Indian Christian Marriage Act which covered marriage, divorce and alimony laws for Indian Christians of all denominations except the Roman Catholics.
+However, the personal laws for Muslims remained sharia-based, while the Anglo-Hindu law was enacted independent of Hindu shastras on matters such as marriage, divorce, inheritance and the Anglo-Hindu law covered all Hindus, Jains, Sikhs and Buddhists in India.
+In 1872, the British crown enacted the Indian Christian Marriage Act, 1872 which covered marriage, divorce and alimony laws for Indian Christians of all denominations except the Roman Catholics.

 The development of legal pluralism, that is separate law based on individual's religion, was controversial in India from the very start.